2017 High Noon Rules

 - Tournament Officials will operate on Channel 68 for any communications that need to be directed from or to teams while they are participating in each event.

-- Entry fees must be paid in full no later than the Captain’s Meeting.
+- Entry fees must be paid in full at the Captain’s Meeting.

 - Once registration is turned in, payment becomes non-refundable and will not be refunded in